benhammondmusic/tanks/tanks/README.md

 ## Approach:

 As a kid Tank Wars was an early favorite, and the simple yet compelling game play seemed perfect for my first JS project.
-Some initial googling of simple games introduced me to HTML Canvas as a well supported, well documented way to animate shapes in the browser.
+Some initial googling of simple games introduced me to HTML Canvas as a well supported, well documented way to draw shapes and lines in the browser.
 It was important for me to get started quickly with a simple version, while also having the ability to make the game more complex and detailed if time allowed.

 ## Challenges: